-In case you are totally unfamiliar with BitTorrent, it’s a peer-to-peer file sharing program unlike any other.
+BitTorrent, it’s an advanced peer-to-peer file sharing program.
 Unlike Napster, which works by letting you download full files from other users, BitTorrent breaks files into small pieces for sharing.
-This way, when you are downloading a file using a BitTorrent client, you’re also uploading to other users.
+This way, when you are downloading a file using a BitTorrent client, you’re also uploading it to other users.
 So the more popular a torrent file is, the faster it downloads!

 Any file can become a torrent file.
-You can find all types of torrents online from games, software programs, music, movies, comic books, TV shows and more.
+You can find all types of torrents online including games, software programs, music, movies, comic books, TV shows, and more.
 Just think, the next time you can’t find a video like Janet Jackson exposing her breast at the Super Bowl on YouTube, you don’t have to worry.
-Chances are someone recorded it and shared it as a torrent file.
+Chances are that someone recorded it and shared it as a torrent file.
 Sound like fun?
 Let’s get this BitTorrent tutorial started!

 The first step is to download and install a BitTorrent client.
-New users may just want to start with plain old BitTorrent from bittorrent.com.
-However, currently, the most popular BitTorrent client for PC, Mac, and Linux users is Azureus or Transmission.
+New users may just want to start with the official BitTorrent app from bittorrent.com.
+However, there are lots of different BitTorrent client apps available.
+Two of the most popular BitTorrent clients for PC, Mac, and Linux users are Azureus or Transmission.
 Personally, my favorite BitTorrent for Mac client is Transmission, but Azureus and BitTorrent work on all platforms.
 The choice is yours, but this tutorial will only cover regular BitTorrent.

 After you install a BitTorrent client, the next step is to find a torrent file to download.
-You can just search for “torrent” on Google or try several BitTorrent sites, like The Pirate Bay, that list torrent files for download.
+You can just search for “torrent” on Google or try popular BitTorrent sites, like The Pirate Bay, that list torrent files for download.
 You can find a helpful list of BitTorrent sites at the bottom of this article.
-Find something you like and download the torrent file.

 However, keep this in mind: It is illegal to download or upload copyrighted material without the permission of the artist, record company, or whoever owns the copyright.